Last updated on

 - Texas Comptroller: Texas sales and use tax FAQs

 Tip: The phone number you provide in your application gets listed on public records.
 Many filers complain about how many annoying telemarketing phone calls they receive after getting a sales tax permit in Texas.
 Check out Phone.com or Sonetel.
 You can get a pretty cheap phone number and use it as a “voicemail only” number.
 The voicemails will just be sent to your email and you won’t be interrupted by annoying marketers.
-Sonetel is cheaper, but Phone.com’s support is easier to work with and get a hold of.
+Sonetel is cheaper, but Phone.com’s support is easier to work with and they have faster response times.

 TaxJar also offers a few services if you need help: